 Natural wine is here to stay.
 And before you ask – but isn’t all wine natural?
 The short answer is no. Yes, wine is a natural product, a result of fermenting grapes, but conventional wine, the stuff most often bought in supermarkets and online, isn’t natural in terms of what wine should be.
 Here is our explanation of What to Expect From Natural Wine…

 Winemakers of conventional wines like to control every aspect of wine production in order to maximise profits, most notably at the detriment of the environment – all so they can manage a wine’s taste, flavour, mouthfeel and aroma.
 And conventional wine contains more than just grapes.
-It can contain a wealth of different additives including sulphites.
+It can contain a wealth of different wine additives including sulphites.
 Not to mention the pesticides, fungicides and other chemicals used during the grape growing part of winemaking.
 Then there are the chemicals used during the fining and filtering process.
+Once you find out what are sulphites and how they affect the wine, you’ll probably want to know more about sulphite free wine.

 Conventional wine is as far away from nature as you can get.